gristlabs/grist-help/help/references-lookups.md

 Such a formula returns a reference.
 In the screenshot above, you can see the lookup result returns `Sponsors[#]`.
 The number it returns between square brackets is the record ID of the lookup result.
 Where it returns `Sponsors[0]`, no match was found.

 It's often a good idea to create a column for the lookup result and change its type to Reference, as you see in the screenshot below.
 Then, if there is a match, the reference column will point to the entire matched record.
-As for any reference column, you can select which field from that record to show.
+Like any reference column, you can select which field from that record to show.
 In this example, it shows the Company field of the matched record in the Sponsors table.

 <span class="screenshot-large">*![sponsors-lookupone](images/references-lookups/sponsors-lookupone.png)*</span>